Canada's largest railroad hit by strike, putting Trudeau in hot seat

 "Ninety per cent of the forest products we produce are sent to export markets in North America and around the world," Susan Yurkovich, the body's president, said.

-"A disruption of this critical transportation network will adversely impact BC forest companies at a time when we are already facing significant challenges and increasing competition from around the globe", Ms Yurkovich added.
+"A disruption of this critical transportation network will adversely impact BC forest companies at a time when we are already facing significant challenges and increasing competition from around the globe", she added.

 CN and CP also collectively handle nearly all grain movement in Western Canada, the country's crop belt, split roughly evenly between the railways.